SeanShadle/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The function within personalDice, because it has access to the name parameter in personalDice
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+When calling dansRoll specifically, the name and "rolled a" will always be the same, but the numbers will change.
 c.
 What is the lexical scope of `newRoll`?
+newRoll is scoped to the function within personalDice

 ### Task 2c - Exit Ticket